Form 2290 / HVUT

 What not to do

-Do not backfill dates from memory if records exist.
-Late issues are easier to resolve when the timeline is documented.
+Do not reconstruct the first-used month from memory if paper or electronic records exist.
+The actual date matters for the penalty calculation, and a documented date is more defensible than one estimated after the fact.
+Late issues are easier to resolve when the timeline is clear.

 Professional help